YouHaveTrouble/minecraft-optimization/README.md

 Based on [this guide](https://www.spigotmc.org/threads/guide-server-optimization%E2%9A%A1.283181/) and other sources (all of them are linked throughout the guide when relevant).

 ## Intro
-I'd like to mention that this guide is not some "magical cure".
-Each server has their own "sweet spot" that needs to be found through tinkering with all the settings available to you.
-This guide is just a compilation of different changes that are meant to set you in the right direction of finding your server's "sweet spot".
+There will never be a guide that you can follow and it will give you perfect results.
+Each server has their own needs and limits on how much you can or you are willing to sacrifice.
+Tinkering around with the options to fine tune them to your servers needs it's what it's all about.
+This guide only aims to help you understand what options have impact on performance and what exactly they change.
+If you think you found inaccurate information within the guide you're free to open github issue telling me about it or open a pull request.

 ## Server jar
 Your choice of server software can make a huge difference in performance and api possibilities.
 There are currently multiple viable popular server jars, but there are also a few that you should stay away from for various reasons.